joe-crick/UpAndRunningWithCanJS/4_Models.md

         ];
     });

 The first argument to can.fixture, "GET /restaurants", tells CanJS to intercept any GET requests to the resource "/restaurants".
 The second argument is a function that returns the data we want to get when the application makes a service call.
 Because we're simulating a findAll method, we need to return an array.
 The findAll method expects an array.
 By default, if it does not receive one, it will throw an error.
 If you need to connect to services that return data that doesn't match the expected return type of the findXxx methods, don't fret.
-There are ways to manage this, which we'll work with later on.
+There are ways to manage this, which we'll learn later on.

 ##Connecting the Model to the Component